lennartkerkvliet/statutes/internal-regulations.md

 # Crisis Management

 A crisis is an exceptional situation that significantly disrupts IFLRY's ability to function, requiring urgent action.
+The Bureau together with the Advisory Council has the right to declare a crisis.

 ## Global Crises